codefellows-portland-javascript-401d4/http-single-resource/README.md

 -To POST, you must send a JSON file, and direct the url to /cats otherwise it will not work and return an error

 -To Delete, simply point to the file you wish to delete (e.g. /cats/0);

+-Code Example:

+To talk to the server, which will be held on localhost, you need to specificy your request method, and the request url should contain what you need

+    -To get all cats: http://localhost:8999/cats/

+    -All requests must be directed to the cats API, where :id is the unique id given for each resource at the time of creation http://localhost:8999/cats/:id